-Ensure that all staff are aware of and using cycles of specialist support available to support children and young people, including preventative approaches and services supporting emotional health and wellbeing.
-Prompt referrals Clear understanding by staff of the cycles of specialist support available.
-Mental Health Lead SENDCo All Staff Build empathy, compassion and understanding in all pupils about disability and diversity in the widest sense, so that adaptations to the curriculum are understood, and become part of every child's understanding Recognise and celebrate diversity through all of the curriculum areas we identify as opportunities.
+children and young people, including preventative approaches and services supporting emotional health and wellbeing.
+Build empathy, compassion and understanding in all pupils about disability and diversity in the widest sense, so that adaptations to the curriculum are understood, and become part of every child's understanding of an inclusive community.
+Recognise and celebrate diversity through all of the curriculum areas we identify as opportunities.
 Strengthening our anti- discriminatory work to eliminate stigma.
-PSHE lead Anti-bullying lead All subject leads Headteacher
+PSHE lead Anti-bullying lead All subject leads Head teacher

-Improving access to the school environment for pupils with disabilities Objective Action to be taken Timescale Resources Responsibility Evaluation Ensure that all Undertake any outstanding Ongoing To be allocated aspects of the improvements to the physical and according to need school environment, such as adjusting the reviewed (some of the environment are height of the intercom, widening door annually in needs identified accessible to frames and ensuring a clear line of line with this are anticipatory policy.
+Improving access to the school environment for pupils with disabilities Objective Action to be taken Timescale Resources Responsibility Evaluation Ensure that all aspects of the school environment are accessible to pupils and visitors with disabilities.
+Undertake any outstanding improvements to the physical environment, such as adjusting the height of the intercom, widening door frames and ensuring a clear line of vision through Ongoing and reviewed annually in line with this policy.
+To be allocated according to need (some of the needs identified are anticipatory and imply significant cost)